How to Take DNG Photos with Open Camera on Android — Free, Open Source App

 Top left is a padlock, that’s exposure lock.
 You can see it’s unlocked by default but if you click it it’ll turn red and ‘lock’.

 Next to that, the plus and minus sighs will look familiar to you, that’s exposure compensation.
-According to Open Camera, it should also be ISO and balance, but I didn’t have those options until I enabled Camera2 API, which we’ll get to.
+According to Open Camera, it should also be ISO and white balance, but I didn’t have those options until I enabled Camera2 API, which we’ll get to.
 If you do have them, they’ll be in the form of a slider that you can drag left or right to change settings.

 The three dots icon is a quick-change menu that pops up over your camera screen.